How Anecdote does things differently

 But if your industry is fast-moving, then your strategy should be to keep creating and then sharing what you have learned.
 By the time your competitors have copied your methods, you will have already moved on to something better.

 At Anecdote, we have always shared what we learn.
 We started our blog in 2004 and have since published 1900 posts.
-We have written two books, Putting Stories to Work and Seven Stories Every Salesperson Must Tell, and umpteen articles, and regularly air new episodes of our podcast.
+We have written an award winning book, Putting Stories to Work, and umpteen articles, and regularly air new episodes of our podcast.

 This sharing culture spills into our projects, where we go to great lengths to show companies how to do it for themselves and build their capability.
 It is best for your business if you aren’t reliant on us.